veronin1/vitaltech/README.md

 4. **Save the users' data into a text file**
    - **Implementation:**
      The print_to_text() method in the UserData class is responsible for writing the user's data to a text file.
-Each file is named after the user (e.g., *Alice.txt*) and is appended with every new data entry, ensuring persistence of the user's inputs.
+Each file is named after the user (e.g., *Harry.txt*) and is appended with every new data entry, ensuring persistence of the user's inputs.

 ---